louen/config-files/README.md

 (http://formation-debian.via.ecp.fr)
 which is under the General Public Licence v2.

-You can therefore considerate they are free software under the terms of the GPLv2, which is enclosed in this repository.
+Unless stated otherwise within the file, you can therefore considerate that each file is a free software under the terms of the GPLv2, which is enclosed in this repository.